 As a Christian, I believe that a person's value is not determined by ethnicity, race, gender, age, ability, citizenship, or any other identifying factor.
 Our dignity is not based on our abilities, whether we are able to care for ourselves or our competence to perform tasks.

 Instead, a person's value is based on being made in the likeness of God; it is a divine and irrevocable membership in the human family.
-All men, women and children (including preborn children in the womb) should be respected, regardless of their mental capacity, physical ability or social position.
+All men, women, and children (including preborn children in the womb) should be respected, regardless of their mental capacity, physical ability, or social position.

 No matter what we do or say, our human dignity should not be forfeited or diminished.

-For my husband and me, adopting two children has been a remarkable journey filled with ups and downs, one we've been so glad to have made.
+For my husband and me, adopting two children has been a remarkable journey filled with ups and downs, and one we've been so glad to have made.
 My prayer is that no woman would feel her only option is to abort her baby, but that she would know there's a home already waiting for her child.